bala280597/K8s-Automation/Readme.md

 pool:
     vmImage: 'ubuntu-latest'
 ```
+# Screenshot
+I attached Screenshots to Screenshot folders at root directory.

 # Pipeline creation:
 In the Pipeline , we have 2 boolean parameters called 'BUILD' and 'DEPLOY'.
 By this parameters we can select the BUILD and  DEPLOY stages.
 In some case , If we want to delete or list the pods or other kinds in K8s , we don't need to build a docker image.
 In that scenario we can select DEPLOY checkbox itself.
 Only Deploy stage will run.